How to Invest in Gold: Tips for 1st Time Gold Investors

 Buy Gold Futures and Options

-Investors with some familiarity trading derivatives may consider finding exposure to the gold market through futures and options.
+Experienced investors with some familiarity trading derivatives may consider investing in the gold market through futures and options.
 These contracts allow the investor to buy or sell gold for an agreed-upon price by a fixed date.
 To trade these contracts, an investor needs a brokerage account that offers the ability to trade them.

 An investment in gold options or futures contracts, however, requires active monitoring.
 These contracts expire on a regular basis, so investors have to be ready to sell, roll over, or exercise them as gold prices change, and as the contracts reach their expiration dates.